CalumSt/Quilts/Decimator/README.md

 This is the source for a bitcrusher plugin.
-This was meant to be a jumping off point for learning JUCE, but there's quite a lot I'd like to do.
+This was meant to be a jumping off point for learning JUCE, but there's quite a lot I'd like to do with it.

 Parameters:
   Decimation: Downsampling factor.
 A decimation of 10 will reduce the signal to 1/10 the number of samples.